 Rollover relief is applied neutralising the income tax effect of the transaction as the property is deemed to have been disposed of at either its base cost (capital asset) or its tax value (stock in trade) which means that the acquisition price equals the base value which results in no taxable gain being realised.
 This means that the Seller will not be liable for the income tax on the transaction which of course includes gains realised from the disposal of capital assets.

 The roll-over means that the entity that acquired the property through this asset-for-share transaction effectively steps into the shoes of the seller as the owner since the date on which the seller acquired the property.
 By way of example, where the seller acquired the property in 2010 for consideration of R100 and the property is currently worth R160 in 2020, when the acquirer obtains the property it does so at the base value being the R100.
-The effect is that the seller acquired and disposed of the property at R100 meaning to gain was realised whilst the gain is rolled over to the seller who is deemed to have acquired it at R100.
+The effect is that the seller acquired and disposed of the property at R100 meaning no gain was realised whilst the gain is rolled over to the purchaser who is deemed to have acquired it at R100.
 Should the acquiring entity sell the property the very next day for R170, the gain it realises will be R70 and not R10.

-Asset-for-Share transactions can be quite complex and there are numerous requirements, exemptions, and specific applications of these transactions.
-It is important that you consult with one of our Conveyancers or Tax Consultants at Johang@stbb.co.za or Leanis@stbb.co.za in order to ensure that you obtain the best possible advice and understanding of an Asset for Share transfer.
+Asset-for-Share transactions can be quite complex and there are numerous requirements, exemptions, anti-avoidance provisions and specific applications of these transactions.
+It is important that you consult with one of our Conveyancers or Tax Consultants at Jacquesb@stbb.co.za or Allanw@stbb.co.za in order to ensure that you obtain the best possible advice and understanding of an Asset for Share transfer.